ventolab/CellphoneDB/README.md

 2) A new method to ease the query of CellPhoneDB results.
 3) Tutorials to run CellPhoneDB (available [here](https://github.com/ventolab/CellphoneDB/tree/master/notebooks))
 4) Improved computational efficiency of method 2 `cpdb_statistical_analysis_method`.
-5) A new database ([cellphonedb-data v4.1.0](https://github.com/ventolab/cellphonedb-data)) with more manually curated interactions, making up to a total of 2,923 interactions.
+5) A new database ([cellphonedb-data v4.1.0](https://github.com/ventolab/cellphonedb-data)) with more manually curated interactions, making up to a total of ~3,000 interactions.
+This release of CellphoneDB database has three main changes:
-- This release of CellphoneDB database integrates new manually reviewed interactions with evidenced roles in cell-cell communication together with existing datasets that pertain to cellular communication (such as Shilts *et al.* 2022 and Kanemura *et al.* 2023).
-Recently, the database expanded to include non-protein molecules acting as ligands.
+    - Integrates new manually reviewed interactions with evidenced roles in cell-cell communication.

-1. CellPhoneDB has been implemented as a python package, improving its efficiency and adding new methods, such as the CellPhoneDB results query function.
-2. Manually curated more protein-protein interactions involved in cell-cell communication, with a special focus on proteins acting as heteromeric complexes [cellphonedb-data v4.1.0](https://github.com/ventolab/cellphonedb-data).
-The new database includes more than [2,900 high-confidence interactions](https://www.cellphonedb.org/database.html), including heteromeric complexes.
-In this version we haved added new G-protein-coupled receptors interactions from Kanemura *et al.* 2023 and  Shilts *et al.* 2022.
-3. Interactions retrieved from external resources have been removed from this release to include high-confidence interactions only.
-4. [Tutorials](notebooks) for the new CellPhoneDB implementation.
+    - Includes non-protein molecules acting as ligands.
+    - CellphoneDB does not longer imports interactions from external resources.
+This is to avoid the inclusion of low-confidence interactions.

 See updates from [previous releases here](https://github.com/ventolab/CellphoneDB/blob/master/docs/RESULTS-DOCUMENTATION.md#release-notes).